Quantum Approximate Optimization Algorithm for Test Case Optimization: Related Work

-Given the scarcity of software testing resources, it is common to apply test optimization techniques to optimize testing resources while at the same time not compromising testing effectiveness.
-Many papers on different test optimization have been published~\cite{surveyclass,tcs1, tcs2, tcs3}.
-However, this paper focuses on test case minimization and test case selection problems.
-These problems focus on reducing the number of test cases to execute while maintaining testing effectiveness, such as code coverage and fault detection ability.
-Many works have been published that focus on test case minimization~\cite{Survey1} applying different algorithms, where search-based algorithms were commonly applied to test case minimization.
-Given the popularity of machine learning (ML), several approaches for test case optimization have also been published~\cite{survey2}, with reinforcement learning, supervised learning, and natural language processing being the commonly applied ML algorithms.
-In comparison, we investigate using QAOA to solve test case selection and minimization problems on quantum computers.
-Such investigation is novel.
+\textbf{Classical Test Case Optimization:} Given the scarcity of software testing resources, it is common to apply test optimization techniques to optimize testing resources while at the same time not compromising testing effectiveness.
+Some surveys summarize research on test case optimization techniques, e.g., test case minimization (TCM), test case selection (TCS), and test case prioritization (TCP)~\cite{Survey1, xiao2023systematic}.
+Among those works, search-based approaches are commonly applied, such as genetic algorithm~\cite{wang2015cost}, simulated annealing~\cite{tcs1}, and NSGA-II~\cite{ARRIETA2019137}.
+Given the popularity of machine learning (ML), several approaches for test case optimization have been published~\cite{survey2} (e.g., using supervised learning~\cite{bertolino2020learning, chen2018optimizing, mahdieh2020incorporating}, unsupervised learning~\cite{khalid2019weight,kandil2017cluster}, reinforcement learning~\cite{bertolino2020learning, bagherzadeh2021reinforcement}, and natural language processing~\cite{kandil2017cluster, medhat2020framework}).
+However, as the scale of software increases, large classical computational resources become necessary to explore the significant part of the search space of possible test case optimization solutions, posing computational challenges for classical algorithms.
+Thus, we explore integrating quantum computational resources to tackle this challenge.
+In particular, we investigate using a quantum optimization algorithm, i.e., QAOA, to solve TCO problems on quantum computers.